Phil Ressler: When you’re taking in data from a wide variety of data types, that data is going to look different depending what it comes from.

-[00:00:58] There is a challenge in collecting the data in a uniform way, making it available to a variety of applications in a uniform way, being able to unify the storage, the normalization, the classification, get a common understanding and prepare the data, do the pre-analytics necessary so that true analytics can efficiently draw conclusions from that data.
-How do we do that?
-Well, Sixgill sense is sensor data agnostic we need to understand the data that’s being delivered by a sensor the first time so that we can map what it is.
+Phil Ressler: There is a challenge in collecting the data in a uniform way; making it available to a variety of applications in a uniform way; being able to unify the storage, the normalization, the classification, get a common understanding and prepare the data and do the pre-analytics necessary so that true analytics can efficiently draw conclusions from that data.

-[00:01:32] And after that the system remembers that and is smart enough to be able to differentiate the various data types and normalize and classify unify them.
+Well, Sixgill Sense is sensor data agnostic.
+We need to understand the data that’s being delivered, essentially just the first time so that we can map what it is.
+And then after that the system remembers that and is smart enough to be able to differentiate the various data types and normalize, classify, and unify them.

-[00:01:40] Sixgill helps companies meet the challenge of IoT and connecting diverse sensors.
-Because we’ve built out this sensor data agnostic platform from the start.
+Elizabeth Shonnard: Sixgill helps companies meet the challenge of IoT and connecting diverse sensors because we’ve built out this sensor data agnostic platform from the start.

 We take in all of that data.
 We connect these sensors in a scalable, maintainable way and we make it accessible for business cases.